jozsef-vesza/Annotator/README.md

 ## Usage

-Annotator takes a configuration JSON as input, which has to specify the root folder you plan to annotate.
-It may also contain a list of excluded files, as shown in the example below:
+Annotator takes a JSON configuration file as input, which has to specify the root folder of the project you plan to annotate.
+It may also contain a list of excluded files as shown in the example below:
 ```json
 // config.json
 {